 The rest of the day is up to you.
 This will be your last night before heading off to Pompeii the next day and then onwards to Positano.

-Day 10 – Train to Pompeii & Arrival in the Amalfi Coast
+Day 10 – Travel to Pompeii & Arrival in the Amalfi Coast

 Day 11 – Positano